alexcpn/alexcpn.github.io/html/NN/ml/6_neuralnetworkimpementation.md

 We can have an array of the weights to loop through, but for the time being let's hard-code these.
 Note that 'np' stands for the popular numpy array library in Python.

-We also need to code in our non linearity.We will use the Sigmoid function here.
+We also need to code in our non-linearity.
+We will use the Sigmoid function here.

 ```python
 def sigmoid(x):